aiyojun/GrammarParser/README.md

 ## Summary

 As a backend developer, maybe you have written many kinds of parsers to parse many things, like SQL, DSL.
 This project was recorded many parsers i wrote at past.
 One of the most popular solutions is lex&amp;yacc.
-Maybe you were used to use it, if you are a c/cpp developer.
+Maybe you were custom to use it, if you are a c/cpp developer.
 And Antlr is another good grammar parser, which can be used with many languages.
-However, all of them require you provide grammar files.
+However, both of them require you provide grammar files.
 After writing grammar files, you can compile them into codes.

 This project has three parts:

 - An antlr project for java to parse SQL-Where.
 - A makefile project using lex&amp;yacc to parse AND/OR expression.
-- A custom lightweight typescript project to help various grammar in browser.
+- A custom lightweight typescript project to help various grammar parsing in browser.

 The module of antlr for java provides methods to convert SQL-Where strings to parser-tree(AST).
 Then you can transform AST to other kinds of DSL, and i provided a way of AST-to-Mongodb converting in project.